lacework/terraform-aws-cloudtrail/examples/existing-cloudtrail/README.md

-# Integrate Existing CloudTrail With SNS Notifications
+# Integrate Existing CloudTrail with Lacework Using Existing SNS Topic

-In this example we allow users pass an existing CloudTrail with the caveat that the provided CloudTrail must have SNS notifications enabled.
+This example integrates an existing CloudTrail with Lacework and uses an existing SNS topic already configured for the trail.

 The fields required for this example are: